jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 21 - Status message "OK" indicates that the root password was succesfully changed

 The root user's password was succesfully changed.
+Now the actual configuration is ready, but this is not the end yet.
+There are still two verifications to do and the Excel file needs to be updated.
 ## SNMP verification

 Changing SNMP name is not rocket science, but there's always a possibility that something goes wrong.
 This is the reason why a verification code should be written as well.